 |IF true, STATEMENT A is executed and the bitcoin script skips the ELSE statement to jump to ENDIF and push STATEMENT C onto the stack.||STATEMENT A|

 |ENDIF||If the IF opcode returns FALSE then the ELSE block gets executed and STATEMENT B is pushed onto the stack.|

 |After STATEMENT B gets pushed onto the stack, the ENDIF condition gets activated and STATEMENT C proceeds to get pushed on the stack.||STATEMENT B|

 Multisig transactions can be written to work as Flow Control script.
-In the instance of a 1-of-2 Multisig only of these two signatures is needed to verify the transaction.
+In the instance of a 1-of-2 Multisig only of the two signatures are necessary to verify the transaction.

 Locking and Unlocking Script

 When Bob wants to spend his new Bitcoin, he must first unlock the script.
 Alice would have locked the script when she sent her transaction to Bob’s address.